 Especially the high incidence of unemployment among young people is a burden.
 In 2013 the unemployment rate of young people peaked at 27.3%, what is high level, taking into account 17.2% in 2008 (graph 4).
-Comparing the situation in 2004, when it was 39.6%, it seems to be quite good nowadays.
-However, it is not.
-The rate is the second highest among V4 countries and the situation requires taking measures which would help the young people to find first job.
+Comparing the situation in 2004, when it was 39.6%, it v4 countries and the situation requires taking measures which would help the young people to find first job.
 Also, the problem is that there is a lack of access to quality apprenticeship and work-based learning.
 Some reforms have already been done in the field of vocational education and training system.
 The progress is obvious and it is going in the right direction (European Commission 2014c).
 As mentioned above, government has got a plan what to do and how to fight long-term unemployment.
 If we take a look at graph 3, we can see that Poland has the lowest level of long-term unemployed of total unemployed.
 In 2013 it was 42.5%.
 It means that since joining the EU it has decreased by ca 11.5 pp and this we can consider for success comparing with other V4 countries.